top of page

 Reaching out to family, friends, anyone,

-But all I get is a bad connection.
+but all I get is a bad connection.

 Silence.
 Unanswered messages.